-Assessment At Trenance Learning Academy, ongoing assessment is an integral part of the learning and development processes.
+Assessment at Trenance Learning Academy, ongoing assessment is an integral part of the learning and development processes.
 Staff carefully observe children to identify their level of achievement and interests.
 These observations, as well as observations shared by parents and/or carers are used to shape future planning.

-Within the first 6 weeks that a child starts reception, staff will administer the Reception Baseline Assessment (RBA).
+Within the first 6 weeks that a child starts reception, or at different times of the school year if not completed, staff will administer the Reception Baseline Assessment (RBA).
 At the end of the EYFS, staff complete the EYFS profile for each child.
 Pupils are assessed against the 17 early learning goals, indicating whether they are: